EXCLUSIVE-Amazon to proactively remove more content that violates rules from cloud service -sources | Technology

 EXCLUSIVE-Amazon to proactively remove more content that violates rules from cloud service -sources

 The new team within AWS does not plan to sift through the vast amounts of content that companies host on the cloud, but will aim to get ahead of future threats, such as emerging extremist groups whose content could make it onto the AWS cloud, the source added.
-Amazon is currently hiring for a global head of policy on the AWS trust and safety team, which is responsible for "protecting AWS against a wide variety of abuse," according to a job posting on its website.
+A job posting on Amazon’s jobs website advertising for a position to be the "Global Head of Policy at AWS Trust & Safety," which was last seen by Reuters ahead of publication of this story on Thursday, was no longer available on the Amazon site on Friday.

 Amazon.com Inc plans to take a more proactive approach to determine what types of content violate its cloud service policies, such as rules against promoting violence, and enforce its removal, according to two sources, a move likely to renew debate about how much power tech companies should have to restrict free speech.
 Over the coming months, Amazon will hire a small group of people in its Amazon Web Services (AWS) division to develop expertise and work with outside researchers to monitor for future threats, one of the sources familiar with the matter said.

 The proactive approach to content comes after Amazon kicked social media app Parler off its cloud service shortly after the Jan.
 6 Capitol riot for permitting content promoting violence.
-"AWS Trust & Safety works to protect AWS customers, partners, and internet users from bad actors attempting to use our services for abusive or illegal purposes.
-When AWS Trust & Safety is made aware of abusive or illegal behavior on AWS services, they act quickly to investigate and engage with customers to take appropriate actions," AWS said in a statement.
+Amazon declined to comment ahead of publication of the story Reuters published on Thursday.
+After publication, an AWS spokesperson said later that day, "AWS Trust & Safety works to protect AWS customers, partners, and internet users from bad actors attempting to use our services for abusive or illegal purposes.
+When AWS Trust & Safety is made aware of abusive or illegal behavior on AWS services, they act quickly to investigate and engage with customers to take appropriate actions."

-"AWS Trust & Safety does not pre-review content hosted by our customers.
-As AWS continues to expand, we expect this team to continue to grow," it added.
-Activists and human rights groups are increasingly holding not just websites and apps accountable for harmful content, but also the underlying tech infrastructure that enables those sites to operate, while political conservatives decry the curtailing of free speech.
+The spokesperson added that "AWS Trust & Safety does not pre-review content hosted by our customers.
+As AWS continues to expand, we expect this team to continue to grow."
+Activists and human rights groups are increasingly holding not just websites and apps accountable for harmful content, but also the underlying tech infrastructure that enables those sites to operate, while political conservatives decry what they consider the curtailing of free speech.

 AWS already prohibits its services from being used in a variety of ways, such as illegal or fraudulent activity, to incite or threaten violence or promote child sexual exploitation and abuse, according to its acceptable use policy.
 Amazon first requests customers remove content violating its policies or have a system to moderate content.
 If Amazon cannot reach an acceptable agreement with the customer, it may take down the website.